 The Commission is composed of a Chair, appointed by the President and confirmed by the Senate, and two Associate Commissioners appointed by the Secretary of the Interior after a public notice and comment period.
 The Commission selects a Vice Chair by majority vote.
-IGRA established the NIGC as a bipartisan agency, permitting only two of the three Commissioners to be from the same political party.
+IGRA established NIGC as a bipartisan agency, permitting only two of the three Commissioners to be from the same political party.
 In addition, at least two members of the Commission must be enrolled tribal members.
-The NIGC's organizational structure is composed of two main branches, the Office of General Counsel which handles legal affairs, and the Office of the Chief of Staff, which manages day-to-day activities and includes the Division of Compliance, Division of Finance, Division of Public Affairs, and the Division of Technology.
+NIGC's organizational structure is composed of two main branches, the Office of General Counsel which handles legal affairs, and the Office of the Chief of Staff, which manages day-to-day activities and includes the Division of Compliance, Division of Finance, Division of Public Affairs, and the Division of Technology.

-The Commission provides Federal oversight to approximately 520 tribally owned, operated or licensed gaming establishments operating in 29 states.
-The Commission maintains its headquarters in Washington, DC, and has eight regional offices and one satellite office.
-The Commission has a combined staff of 110 full-time employees as of the end of 2019.
-Approximately half of the Commission staff is assigned to headquarters in Washington, DC, with the remaining staff assigned to regional offices located in Portland, Oregon; Sacramento, California; Phoenix, Arizona; St. Paul, Minnesota; Rapid City, South Dakota; Tulsa, Oklahoma; Washington, DC; and Oklahoma City, Oklahoma; and a satellite office in Temecula, California.
+The Commission provides Federal oversight to more than 520 tribally licensed gaming establishments on Indian land in 29 states.
+The Commission maintains its headquarters in Washington, DC and has eight regional offices.
+The Commission had a combined staff of 129 full-time employees as of the end of 2023.
+Approximately half of the Commission staff is assigned to headquarters in Washington, DC, with the remaining staff working remotely or assigned to regional offices located in Portland, Oregon; Sacramento, California; Phoenix, Arizona; St. Paul, Minnesota; Rapid City, South Dakota; Tulsa, Oklahoma; Washington, DC; and Oklahoma City, Oklahoma.